 - Smiles and spoken praise.

 - Praise from the class.

-- Star of the Week
+- Best Work Certificate

 - Class sticker/reward system.

 - Rainbow time.

-- Reward for the whole class eg. extra playtime, choosing time, NOT DVDs etc. This has to be agreed with each individual class at the beginning of the year.
+- Reward for the whole class eg. extra playtime, choosing time, NOT DVDs etc.

+This has to be agreed with each individual class at the beginning of the year.

-- Informing parents at home time, letters, report etc.
+- Informing parents/carers at home time, letters, report etc.